Slyx737/Alpha-Vantage/README.md

 For example, `use alpha_vantage to fetch the income statement for IBM`.

 Or, to retrieve daily historical data for a digital currency, you might say `use alpha_vantage to fetch the daily historical data for BTC traded in USD`.

+For economic indicators, you can use `use alpha_vantage to fetch CPI data.`

 ## News Sentiment (v1.01)
 You can now fetch market news and sentiment data related to specific topics or sectors.
 This feature uses the newsSentiment function of the Alpha Vantage API.